lrleon/uconv/README.md

 exported.
 Each binary operation can receive, `Quantity`, `VtlQuantity` or double objects.
-If a double is received, then it is assumed that its unit is the same than the another operand.  `+` and `-` operators require that both operands are in the same unit.
+If a double is received, then it is assumed that its unit is the same than the another operand.  `+` and `-` operators require that both operands are in the same physical quantity yet conversion is transparently done if the units are different (but belonging to the same physical quantity).
 In the case of `*` and `/` operands, the compound unit corresponding to the result is required.

 Other wrappers to C mathematical functions are provided: `pow()`, `exp()`, `log10()`, `sqrt()`, etc. All this functions return a double.